wbrbr/tinybvh/README.md

 These features have already been completed but need polishing and adapting to the interface, once it is settled.
 CWBVH GPU traversal combined with an optimized SBVH provides state-of-the-art **#RTXOff** performance; expect _billions of rays per second_.

+# Tinybvh in the Wild
+A list of projects using tinybvh:
+* [unity-tinybvh](https://github.com/andr3wmac/unity-tinybvh): An example implementation for tinybvh in Unity and a foundation for building compute based raytracing solutions, by Andrew MacIntyre.

 # Contact
 Questions, remarks?
 Contact me at bikker.j@gmail.com or on twitter: @j_bikker, or BlueSky: @jbikker.bsky.social .